 Personal Income Tax

 The personal income tax is the largest source of state tax revenue and is projected to comprise 86 percent of the total General Fund revenues in the 2019–2021 biennium.
 In January 2010, Oregon voters approved Ballot Measure 66, which made two changes to personal income tax calculations.
 First, it established new tax brackets for adjusted gross incomes above $125,000 (single filers) and $250,000 (joint filers) and phased out the federal tax subtraction for those same filers.
-Second, it allowed a one-year tax exclusion of the first $2,400 of unemployment benefits, as does federal tax law.
+Second, it allowed a one-year tax exclusion of the first $2,400 of unemployment benefits, as is permitted in federal tax law.

-district, community college, fire district, or port.
+Property tax rates differ across Oregon.
+The rate depends on the tax rate approved by local voters and the limits established by the Oregon Constitution.
+Most properties are taxed by a number of districts, such as a city, county, school district, community college, fire district, or port.
 The total tax rate on any particular property is calculated by adding all the local taxing district rates in the area.
 The total tax rate is then multiplied by the assessed value of the property.
 The county assessor verifies the tax rates and levies submitted by each local taxing district on an annual basis.
 The county tax collector collects the taxes and distributes the funds to the local districts.

-Taxable property includes real property, mobile homes, and some tangible personal property used by business.
+Taxable property includes real property, mobile homes and some tangible personal property used by business.
 The state and each county assessor determine the value of property in each county.
 Measure 5, which was passed by the voters in November 1990, restricted non-school taxes on any property to $10 per $1,000 of real market value.
 It restricted school taxes on any property to $5 per $1,000 of real market value.

-Voters can approve local option levies for up to 5 years for operations and up to 10 years or the useful life of capital projects, whichever is less.
+Measure 50 was passed by the voters in May 1997.
+Measure 50 added another limit to the Measure 5 limits.
+Now, each property has a real market value and an assessed value.
+Each taxing district has a fixed, permanent tax rate for operations.
+Districts may not increase this rate.
+Voters can approve local option levies for up to five years for operations and up to 10 years or the useful life of capital projects, whichever is less.
 Local option levies require a “double majority” for approval.
-Measure 50 established the 1997–1998 maximum assessed value as 90% of a property’s 1995–1996 real market value.
-In subsequent tax years, the assessed value is limited to 3% annual growth until it reaches real market value.
+Measure 50 established the 1997–1998 maximum assessed value as 90 percent of a property’s 1995–1996 real market value.
+In subsequent tax years, the assessed value is limited to 3 percent annual growth until it reaches real market value.
 The assessed value can never exceed real market value.
 New property is assessed at the average county ratio of assessed to real market value of existing property of the same class.
-For 2008–2009, for all classes of property statewide, total assessed value was about 56% of real market value.
+For 2008–2009, for all classes of property statewide, total assessed value was about 56 percent of real market value.